-3. Construction: Requirements below shall apply to development within the area.
+- 3. Construction: Requirements below shall apply to development within the area.
 When grading and construction is to take place near trees that are proposed to be retained and incorporated into the built environment, the grading plan shall illustrate proposed grading standards, note any retaining walls, footings, locations of utilities, and/or other structures which could impact on-site trees.
-Preservation measures shall incorporate the following items, when appropriate:
+Preservation measures shall incorporate the following items, when appropriate: - a.

-- a.
 Barriers: When construction related activities are near a Critical Root Zone (CRZ) or a group of CRZs, a physical barrier or separation fencing shall be installed, such as construction fencing or hay bales.
 Such fencing will be brightly colored, sturdy and as far out from the trunk as possible to capture as much of the CRZ.
 Contractors shall be required to keep fencing intact and fenced areas shall remain clear of building materials, waste, and excess soil.
 If physical improvements and/ or construction activities are proposed within the CRZ, a series of 2-inch x 4-inch lumber will be spaced around the tree trunk and secured with fencing to minimize trunk damage.
-If necessary, tree limbs will be trimmed and pruned from the trunk or crown in accordance to International Society of Arboriculture (ISA) standards so that branches are not unnecessarily damaged or broken during construction in a manner that could cause lingering issues for the tree. - b.
+If necessary, tree limbs will be trimmed and pruned from the trunk or crown in accordance to International Society of Arboriculture (ISA) standards so that branches are not unnecessarily damaged or broken during construction in a manner that could cause lingering issues for the tree.
+The contractor shall be responsible for ensuring compliance with Mitigation Measure BIO-9: Tree Protection. - b.
 Compaction: Compaction and changing of the existing grade should be avoided.
-If foot, vehicle traffic, and/or equipment activities cannot be kept out of the CRZ during construction, several actions shall be utilized, including: - Apply six (6) to 12 inches of chip mulch to the area of construction activity. - Laying a 3/4-inch thickness plywood or road mats with 4-inch thick layer of chip mulch. - Applying four (4) to six (6) inches of gravel over a taut, staked, geo-text fabric. - c.
+If foot, vehicle traffic, and/or equipment activities cannot be kept out of the CRZ during construction, several actions shall be utilized, including: - Apply six (6) to 12 inches of chip mulch to the area of construction activity; - Laying a 3/4-inch thickness plywood or road mats with 4-inch thick layer of chip mulch; and/or - Applying four (4) to six (6) inches of gravel over a taut, staked, geo-text fabric. - c.
 Root Cutting: A tree that is not slated for removal may have underground improvements near it.
 As such, tree roots may be exposed and may need to be removed or cut as part of the construction process.
 If underground improvements are necessary, they should first be designed as far away from the tree and the CRZ as feasible.
 When roots are discovered during excavation, the situation should be assessed to see if the root can be retained and the improvement installed.
 If a root must be cut, the cut should occur as far away from the canopy as possible and executed according with ISA standards.
 When encountering a root system that results in the removal of numerous large roots (typically two-inches in diameter or larger), retention of the tree should be re-evaluated. - d.
 Drainage: Oak trees are discouraged to be incorporated into landscaping that receives routine watering, such as lawn.
-When trees are incorporated into landscaping that receives frequent and routine watering; long, slow soaking over the entire root zone is preferred. - 4.
-Removal: At the time of application submittal for specific entitlements (discretionary or ministerial), the Community Development Director (Director) or their designee shall inspect the property and evaluate each application to determine the number of trees that are proposed to be removed from the given entitlement (subdivision, commercial, office etc. project) or improvement (roadway, bicycle path, park etc.).
-Approval to remove trees coincides with the approval of the entitlement, improvement or other application with no additional permitting process necessary.
-In the event that it becomes necessary to remove additional trees during development, the developer shall inform and obtain approval from the Director, and the associated number of replacement trees or other form of mitigation shall be adjusted accordingly.
+When trees are incorporated into landscaping that receives frequent and routine watering; long, slow soaking over the entire root zone is preferred. - e.
+Trail or Utility Construction within 100 feet of the Valley foothill riparian woodland along Comanche Creek.
+Refer to Mitigation Measure BIO-8: Sensitive Natural Communities for Best Management Practices for construction within this area.